cybertheory/converse/README.md

 **💡 Full Autonomous:**

 Full Autonomous involves having knowledge of the system and its own existence and abilities.
-By turning LangBrain on its self, we achieve a sense of meta-cognition, and an LLM can fully control the framework, create its own connections on demand, and make desicions to solve problems.
+By turning LangBrain on itself, we achieve a sense of meta-cognition, and an LLM can fully control the framework, create its own connections on demand, and make decisions to solve problems.

 **🤖 Agents:**

 Agents involve an LLM making decisions about which Actions to take, taking that Action, seeing an Observation, and repeating that until done.
 LangChain provides a standard interface for agents.
-LangBrain aims to build upon this standard and create a more nuanced ecosytem of unidirectional and bidirectional connections to various community added software packages.
+LangBrain aims to build upon this standard and create a more nuanced ecosystem of unidirectional and bidirectional connections to various community-added software packages.

+**💡 Natural Language Interfaces:**

+Agents require two-way communication (action and observation).
+Interfaces are one way (natural language to action).
+LangBrain makes this distinction evident and easily allows the switching between both designs.

 **🔗 Integrations and Automations:**

-Being able to host a LangBrain instance is important to building long term solutions.
+Being able to host a LangBrain instance is important to building long-term solutions.
 LangBrain aims to create a series of APIs and a Web Application to host and monitor autonomous solutions.
-This can also then be incorporated in existing IPASS, Automation, and Data Integration solutions.
+This can also then be incorporated into existing IPASS, Automation, and Data Integration solutions.

 **🧐 Dashboard and Analytics:**

-LangBrain admits the risks involved in creating highly autonomous agents.
+LangBrain admits to the risks involved in creating highly autonomous agents.
 In order to mitigate such risks LangBrain aims to allow human observation of all communication through dashboards.

 **🧠 Knowledge:**

-LangBrain provides an autonomous proccess of identifying relevant information and documentation of software packages and uploading to preconfigured vector store instances.
-This ensures LLMs have the skillset and knowledge nessecary to make desicions and carry out tasks.
+LangBrain provides an autonomous process of identifying relevant information and documentation of software packages and uploading to preconfigured vector store instances.
+This ensures LLMs have the skillset and knowledge necessary to make decisions and carry out tasks.

 For more information on these concepts, please see our [full documentation](https://langchain.readthedocs.io/en/latest/).